trenchproject/wing-segmentation/README.md

 # wing-segmentation

-This repository contains the scripts necessary to extract the following components using a UNET segmetnation model from butterfly images:
+This repository contains the scripts necessary to extract the following components using a YOLO v8 segmentation model from butterfly images:
 - wings (right forewing, right hindwing, left forewing, left hindwing)
 - ruler
-- label
+- metadata label
 - color palette

-## 1. Preprocessing
+## 1. Preprocessing (OPTIONAL.
+Skip to Step 2 if you don't wish to resize your images)

-Before predicting segmentation masks for your images, the images will need to be resized to 256x256.
+The YOLO model does not require that you resize your images.
+However, if you wish to resize your images regardless, you can follow the steps below to do so.

 To resize your images, you can use either the `resize_images_flat_dir.py` or the `resize_images_subfolders.py` file in the `preprocessing_scripts` folder.
 The only difference between the two is the assumed folder structures.
 Both scripts will create a new directory containing your resized images such that the original images are not overwritten/modified.